darktable-org/dtdocs/content/module-reference/processing-modules/color-mapping.md

 1. Open the source image in darkroom mode and acquire its color characteristics by pressing the “acquire as source” button.
 A set of color clusters is generated and displayed in the “source clusters” area.
 Each cluster is represented by a set of color swatches with the mean value in the center surrounded by swatches indicating the variance within that cluster.
 The clusters are sorted in ascending order by their weight, i.e. the number of pixels that contribute to the clusters.
 1. Open the target image in darkroom mode.
 The previously collected source clusters should be stored; if they are not yet displayed, press the button.
 Now press the “acquire as target” button to generate a corresponding set of color clusters for your target image, which gets displayed in the “target clusters” area.

 When both source and target clusters are collected an automatic color mapping is applied to the target image.
 In its default settings the overall effect is quite exaggerated.
 A set of sliders gives you control of the effect's strength.
-You can also use blending operator _normal_ along with the _opacity_ slider to tame the effect.
+You can also use the _normal_ [blend mode](../../darkroom/masking-and-blending/blend-modes.md) along with the _opacity_ slider to tame the effect.
 As the color mapping module comes early in the pixelpipe, you can finetune the colors with later modules.

 # module controls